Dr. J. Wallace Walker OD

 Dr. Amrita Kang was born and raised in Vancouver, Canada.
 She is a graduate of Pacific University College of Optometry and completed a degree in Biology from the University of British Columbia in Vancouver, BC.

-Dr. Kang has provided eye-care services for a variety of patients including those with with traumatic brain injuries, young toddlers, and aging veterans.
+Dr. Kang has provided eye-care services for a variety of patients including those with traumatic brain injuries, young toddlers, and aging veterans.
 As a result, she has come to enjoy working with all patient demographics and is excited to take care of the visual needs of the patients at Family Eye Care.

 She has also participated in humanitarian eye-care missions in Nicaragua and most recently in Tibet.